 The Maitland Public Library started in 1896.
 The historic building was originally constructed in 1907 and expanded several times to accommodate growth of the community and library programs.

 The City of Maitland is now exploring options to replace the aging and cramped structure at 501.
 S. Maitland Ave.
-During late 2020 and early 2021, the city will host multiple public discussions to determine future library needs.
+During summer 2023, the city will host multiple public discussions to determine future library needs.

 Follow this site to stay updated on the project, contracted studies and a schedule of upcoming public meetings.